-Sterling College provides at least two chapel opportunities per week and three convocations each semester.
-Students are expected to attend chapel weekly to meet the minimum requirement of 14 chapels and 2 convocations during the semester.
-62
+Sterling College typically provides approximately 30 chapels and three convocations each semester.
+Attendance credit for chapel is typically one credit, while attendance credit for convocations is two credits.
+Students living on campus must earn 18 attendance credits per semester.
+Full-time students who live outside of Sterling are required to earn 13 attendance credits per semester.
+Students are expected to attend chapel regularly to meet the minimum attendance requirement.
 Exemptions from the requirement are only when students are enrolled in off-campus programs like Clinical Teaching Experience, study programs sponsored by the CCCU, and in Sterling College Online.
 Any exception or problems with non-compliance are handled by the Chaplain and Vice President for Academic Affairs.
 The Chaplain's office is responsible for Chapel/Convocation record-keeping.
 It is the responsibility of the student to verify that their attendance is recorded.
 Students who have not met the chapel and convocation attendance requirements will be placed on Chapel/Convocation Probation the following semester, and may not be allowed to participate in the following extra-curricular activities until chapel/convocation attendance deficiencies are made up: Student Government, leadership training, athletic competitions, drama performances, music performances, student ministries, praise band, intramural activities, debate and forensics teams, and the honors program.